What's next

 Career development

-The Careers team works with a wide range of employers to help you find relevant work experience and career opportunities.
-You can learn more about these by attending Careers Fairs and employer presentations, and enjoy developing skills through interactive, employer-led workshops.
+The Careers team also work with a wide range of employers to help you find relevant work experience and career opportunities.
+You can learn more about these by attending Careers Fairs, employer presentations, or through interactive, employer-led workshops.

-You can book on to any workshops and events you’d like to attend, through CareersConnect using your university username and password.
+You can book appointments, workshops or events through CareersConnect using your university username and password.